wovo/torsor/documentation/readme.md

 Both will be generated in this directory.

-This requires Doxygen and pandoc.
+This requires Doxygen and pandoc, which (at least on Windows) requires TeX.